 The policy of accepting students without regard for their ability to pay the cost of attendance.

-Federal grant program that helps families who show a very low estimated family contribution (EFC).
-The maximum grant for 2016-2017 is $5,815, depending on the EFC calculations and the cost of attendance at the college.
+A federal grant program that helps families who show a very low estimated family contribution (EFC).
+The maximum grant for 2018-2019 is $6,095, depending on the EFC calculations and the cost of attendance at the college.

-Federally sponsored loan administered by private lending institutions.
+A federally sponsored loan administered by private lending institutions.
 PLUS loans are taken out by parents at a relatively low interest rate.
-Loan amounts cannot exceed the balance of the total cost of the attendance minus financial aid.
+Loan amounts cannot exceed the balance of the total cost of the attendance, minus financial aid.

 A financial aid package that is enhanced in order to entice a student to attend that institution.
 Preferential packaging may increase grants over loans, or provide more aid than a student's demonstrated need.

 A subsidized Stafford Loan is federally guaranteed and is based on financial need.
 Interest on this loan does not accrue while the student is in school (as long as he or she is enrolled at least half time).
 The federal government subsidizes (pays) the interest on the loan while a student is enrolled.